- List the components of a business plan

 Briefly summarize what you do (Product or Service) for whom (Target Market) and what will make you successful.
 Elements to include: mission statement, management and organizational structure highlights, intended location and scale of operation.
 If you’re seeking financing, include summary-level financial information and growth projections.

 In this section, provide a more detailed description of your company, including the opportunity (aka market problem addressed) and your solution.
 Be specific in identifying your target market, including a description of the consumer profile or list of target businesses or organizations.
-This is where detail your competitive advantage, including management expertise and/or product, process, or other differentiators.
+This is where you detail your competitive advantage, including management expertise and/or product, process, or other differentiators.

 This is where the rigor of your research pays off.
 Use this section to summarize your understanding of the economy, industry, your target market and related trends and developments.
 This is also where you would incorporate competitive research, including success factors and what your positioning and value proposition will be relative to competitors.
 For perspective on competitive mapping, see the links to sample analyses below: